-“I still vividly remember the day I had my first hot flush – I knew in an instance this was not good news for my baby making plans!
+“I still vividly remember the day I had my first hot flush – I knew in an instant that this was not good news for my baby-making plans!

-At aged 41, tests showed that I was peri menopausal and aggressive IVF was needed.
-I managed to get an appointment with one of the top fertility specialists here in Melbourne Ausutralia, and with less than 1% of my eggs left – it wasn’t going to be easy.
+At the age of 41, tests showed that I was peri menopausal and aggressive IVF was needed in order for me to fall pregnant.
+I managed to get an appointment with one of the top fertility specialists where we were in Melbourne Australia, and with less than 1% of my eggs left – we knew it wasn’t going to be easy.

-After two cancelled rounds, there was no option but to move onto donor eggs.
-I could either find a donor here in Australia (which she said was very difficult) or go overseas.
-The donor process in Australia is very different to that in South Africa.
+After two cancelled rounds, there was no option but for us to try using donor eggs.
+I could either find a donor here in Australia (which she said was very difficult) or go overseas – the donor process in Australia is very different to that in South Africa.

-I was told that unless I knew someone much younger than me (friend or sister) who was willing to donate, then it would be a matter of waiting in a forum for someone to like my story and essentially “pick me” to donate to.
+I was told that unless I knew someone much younger than me (a friend or sister) who was willing to donate, then it would be a matter of waiting in a forum for someone to like my story and essentially “pick me” to donate to.

 After making contact with Cape Fertility and choosing Nurture as my egg donor clinic, the rest of the ride was smooth sailing!
-It was a little bit overwhelming at first, looking at donors – but as my husband said, this was my “proxy” so he was happy for me to take control.
+Looking at donors was a little bit overwhelming at first, but as my husband said, this was my “proxy” so he was happy for me to take control.

 He has lots of little donor egg friends (mostly from SA) who he hangs out with – they will all grow up to know about the wonderful women who gave us the most precious gift in order for them to be here.